AI4REALNET/Grid2Op_MORL/Readme.md

 The full pipeline is controlled via `config_orchestrator.json` and executed through `orchestrate_training.py`.
 No manual stage execution is required.

-Before running long experiments, you must manually set the wall-clock time limit in:

-- `orchestrate_training.py`
-- The `SeniorStudent*.py` script you plan to run

-This guarantees a smooth and controlled shutdown.

 ---

 * step 1.
+Adjust wall-clock time limit

+  Before long runs, modify:

+  - `MAX_RUNTIME_SECONDS` in `orchestrate_training.py`
+  - The corresponding time limit in the selected `SeniorStudent*.py` script

+  These must be some time (we used 30 min) shorter then your compute budget (e.g., cluster job time limit).
+  The pipeline relies on this in order to terminate cleanly before the time limit runs out and forces a termination.

+---

+* step 2.
 Configure the pipeline

   Edit `config_orchestrator.json` to select which stages to execute and which SeniorStudent variant to use.